 Students who take medications regularly at school or who need any medicines at school on an occasional basis must have an Authorization for Medication form on file with the school nurse.
-Yes, this even includes meds like Tylenol and Ibuprofen as well as allergy meds and inhalers!
+Yes, this even includes meds like Tylenol and ibuprofen as well as allergy meds and inhalers!
 Complete the parent section, return directly to me and I will fax it to your doctor/clinic for their authorization.
+If your provider is through Group Health, you must fill out the provider's actual name and his or her fax number.
 This form must be renewed each school year and allows students to carry their meds or leave a supply, in their original containers, in the nurse office.

 NO meds at school?
 NO need to return the med auth form!

 If your student was caught in a disaster and stranded at school for several days would they have their needed meds?
 Do they ever forget their meds at home?
 Families are strongly encouraged to keep a 3-day disaster supply of meds (in original containers) at school with the nurse.
 Having a back up supply is particularly important for students with inhalers, epi-pens, diabetes and seizures.
 In addition, students with inhalers and epi-pens must have demonstrated correct usage to the nurse in order to self-administer.

 Immunizations are important to keep all our students safe and healthy.
 Moreover they are required for continued attendance at school.
 Non compliant students are excluded at Garfield.
 Immunizations are available from your provider/clinic, many pharmacies or the Teen Health Center (a wonderful on site resource).
 Contact me for questions or to update your student's immunization status.